pokelondon/pokeradio/README.md

 ###You need:
 - Docker
 - docker-compose
+- docker-machine (if you want, for deployment)

 ###1.
 Clone the repo
 ```sh
 $ git clone http://github.com/pokelondon/pokeradio
 $ cd pokeradio
 ```

 ###2.
 Set Config
-There are quite a few config vars.
-Rename the example `.env` file with important variables for the app.
-Docker Compose will export it to the web container at runtime.
+All installation specific configs are accessed from the environment variables.
+Modify the example with yours and name it `.env` for docker-compose to find.
 ```sh
 $ mv example.env .env && vim .env
 ```